rust-lang/book/nostarch/chapter11.md

 > Program testing can be a very effective way to show the presence of bugs, but
 > it is hopelessly inadequate for showing their absence.
 >
-> Edsger W. Dijkstra, "The Humble Programmer" (1972)
+> Edsger W. Dijkstra, “The Humble Programmer” (1972)

-Rust is a programming language that cares a lot about correctness, but correctness is a complex topic and isn't easy to prove.
+Rust is a programming language that cares a lot about correctness, but correctness is a complex topic and isn’t easy to prove.
 Rust places a lot of weight on its type system to help ensure that our programs do what we intend, but it cannot help with everything.
 As such, Rust also includes support for writing software tests in the language itself.